By the end of this chapter, students should be able to:

 8.4.2 Origin of the Continents

 In order to have plate tectonics (as the process works today), it is necessary to have continents.
 However, the easiest way for continental material to be made is using existing continents via assimilation and differentiation (see chapter 4).
 This becomes a chicken-and-egg situation to know how continents were made in the first place, and the answers are not easy to find because of the great age of continental material and how much evidence has been lost during subsequent tectonics and erosion.
-Somehow, in a timing and process that is still debated, volcanic action must have formed the first continental material during the Archean, 4.4 billion years ago .
+Somehow, with a timing and process that is still debated, volcanic action must have brought the first continental material to the surface during the Hadean, 4.4 billion years ago .
 This does not solve the problem of forming continents, since magmatic differentiation seems to need thicker crust.
 Nevertheless, it happened somehow by some incremental process during the early history of Earth .
 The best idea is that density differences allowed lighter felsic materials to float upwards and heavier ultramafic materials and metallic iron to sink.
 These density differences led to the layering of the earth that is now detected by seismic studies.
 Early proto-continents added additional felsic material as plate tectonic processes developed and brought more material from the mantle to near the surface .

 The general guideline as to what constitutes a continent, a subcontinent, and differentiates oceanic from continental crust is under some debate.
 At passive margins, the continental crust grades into oceanic crust, making a distinction difficult .
 Even island arc and hot spot material can seem more closely related to continental crust than oceanic.
 Continents and subcontinents are generally cored by one or more cratons, as well as contain felsic igneous rocks.
-Geologists have debated the existence of continents that classify geologically, even if not generally considered continents by other fields, like Zealandia, the continent that includes New Zealand, that could be considered continents .
+There is evidence of submerged masses like Zealandia, that includes New Zealand, that could be considered continents .
 A piece of continental crust that does not contain a craton, like Madagascar, would be called a continental fragment, such as the island of Madagascar off the east coast of Africa .

 8.4.3 First Life on Earth